vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sun Oct 13 02:34:15 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Mon Oct 14 02:32:46 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER